wathmihasara/ASS_4_GRP-10/README.md

  These codes are used to print the contents of the summary usage and summary rscu data.
 This allows to review the total codon usage and the summed RSCU values for each codon, providing insights into how frequently each codon is used and its relative usage compared to expected values across the dataset.

-# visualization of the output of condon usage frequency
+# Visualization of the output of condon usage frequency
 ```{r}
 ggplot(summary_usage, aes(x = codon, y = freq_usage)) +
   geom_bar(stat = "identity", fill = "brown") +
   labs(title = "Total Codon Frequency", x = "Codon", y = "Frequency") +
   theme_minimal()
 ```
-This code used to create a bar plot that visualizes the total frequency of each codon from the summary usage data.
+This code is used to create a bar plot that visualizes the total frequency of each codon from the summary usage data.
 And to identify patterns and differences among codons.

 # Visualization of the output of RSCU values